domnikl/bookkeeping/README.md

 npm run build
 ```

-and deploy the build folder to your production environment and run `node server.js` from it.
+and deploy the build folder to your production environment and run `node ace migration:run` followed by `node server.js` from it.

 If you want to use FinTS to automatically import transactions from your accounts, add a _cronjob_ and run the following: